Article Image

 The software calculates how many shares you may/can buy based on your available trading equity.
 In the screenshots below we assume a trading capital of $25.000 and the maximum risk% is set at 1%.

-Bottom line, the candles on the chart after the long position was triggered were not there at the time of the entry, so a defensive stoploss certainly remains a well-considered choice.
+The bottom line, the candles on the chart, after the long position was triggered, were not there at the time of the entry, so a defensive stop-loss certainly remains a well-considered choice.

-How to take advantage of this Bull Flag Pattern as a daytrader?
+How to take advantage of this pattern as a day trader?

 bull flag day trading